dosibjrn/css/README.md

 Some set bonuses have been added to the system.
-There's a defeinte problem for now for the optimizer to realize and end up preferring e.g. 4 pieces of devout for the +23 sp.
-Some ideas exist for fixing this, but the implementation is lacking for now.
+Current implementation splits bonuses to partial bonuses with squared relative weights (1 for 1 piece, 4 for 2 pieces etc).
+This allows the optimization to have some clue about the fact that collecting a set may be beneficial.
+Disabling the partial bonuses and using only the real bonuses at the end of the optimization is a feature that is about to be implemented in near future.

 The output you will get once the optimization is done (some minutes max usually) will contain all upgrades agains the current list of items in start_items.txt in the binary folder (try copying items/have.txt here and modifying it accordingly),